 Thus, through written instructions that follow the logics of a particular language, software developers give precise orders to computers and other machines to get a particular action from it, like a mathematical operation or the creation or suppression of a document, amongst other simple and complex actions.

 The complexity of every language vary, as well as its uses.
-At the beginning, Codelearn students will talk mainly about three languages: Logo, Karel and Scratch.
-At a later stage, however, they will learn lots of different programming languages that are really popular, such as Phyton, C++ and Java.
+At the beginning, Codelearn students will learn mainly about three languages: Logo, Karel and Scratch.
+These are educational languages, which are fit for introducing programming.
+At a later stage, however, they will learn lots of different programming languages that are really popular for all kinds of projects today, such as Phyton, C++ and Java.

 Logo is a programming language that was created for didactical purposes, specifically to teach computational thinking, and it is one of the most used with kids.
 Thanks to this language, we can teach kids programming through games and in a very intuitive manner.
 Codelearn students’ first adventures are indeed with the Logo turtle, a small robot that can receive simple instructions that make it move into the indicated direction —and, as a result of these moves, it can make draws and graphics by following the turtle’s path.